 Paying directly from your domiciliary account is the most seamless method to pay your school fees abroad from Nigeria.
 Here is a step-by-step guide on how to pay your school fees abroad from Nigeria using a domiciliary account:

-- ‘Look’ for your own US Dollars, Pounds, Yen, Euros, and so on from the parallel market (aboki).
+- Source for your own US Dollars, Pounds, Yen, Euros, and so on from the parallel market (aboki or otherwise).

 - Once you have the hard currency, go to the bank and deposit the money in the account.
 Make sure you have enough balance to cover the transfer charges and fees.

-- Then, raise the transaction from your online banking app or by filling a transfer form.
+- Then, raise the transfer instruction from your online banking app or by filling a transfer form directly to the school.

 The good thing about this method is that the school abroad receives your payment within 1 business day.

 Some businesses actually thrive on solving this problem.
 Paying your school fees abroad from Nigeria using an agent (Nigeria or abroad) is also very fast.
 Although there are a lot of fake agents who would just take your money and vanish, there are also many agents who can assist.